NetOxygen/wpticketack/readme.txt

 * feat: Introduce Pantaflix player

+= 2.25.4 =

+* fix: Force the refresh for get screenins on booking wizard (experimental)
+* Fix: TabIndex in booking_wizard on booking wizard (experimental)
+* Fix: Displays the carts for size on booking wizard (experimental)
+* fix: Typo
+* feat: Add sanitary measures

 = 2.25.3 =

 * fix: Change width of the select time on booking wizard (experimental)